pva36/chip8/README.md

 # chip8
-Chip8 emulator written in html, css and js.
+Chip8 emulator written with html, css and typescript.